 What should I be saying about STEM and ESSA?

-As states develop new plans under ESSA, all members of the STEM community have an important role to play to keep great STEM teaching and great STEM learning a top priority for students.
+As states, districts, and schools implement their new state plans under ESSA, all members of the STEM community have an important role to play to keep great STEM teaching and great STEM learning a top priority for students.

 Below are several important messages on the impacts a high quality STEM education can have for all students.
-Use this framework as you—and your district and state partners—work to make STEM a priority in your state:
+Use this framework as you—and your local, district, and state partners—work to make STEM a priority in your state and/or district:

 - ESSA puts a greater emphasis on ensuring a well-rounded education and ensuring equity—and STEM opportunities are critical to achieving both these goals.